thegetty/quire-docs/content/guide/text.md

 `entry`: An entry in a catalogue of objects.
 Typically includes a large, zoomable image of the object, with a table of object details and narrative text.

-`section-head`: Should only be used inside a sub-directory section.
-Creates the main landing page, typically with a list of the pages in the section, or a grid of catalogue entries, or simply a large title splash page.
-See the [Creating Section Landing Pages](#creating-section-landing-pages) section below for more details on `section-head` pages.

 `cover`: The cover of your publications.
 Typically a full-screen splash page with large title, with cover description and publication information below.
 Along with defining `type: cover`, you will usually want to also add `slug: .` so that the cover page URL is the base URL of your site (your homepage).
 For more about URLs and the `slug` attribute in the [“File Structure”](file-structure.md) chapter of this guide.

-`contents`: Automatically creates a table of contents for your publication.
+`contents`: Automatically creates a table of contents for your entire publication, or for a section of your publication when used inside a sub-directory.
 The `tocType` can be set to either "full" or "short" in the publication’s `config.yml` file.
-The "full" option will typically list and link to all main pages, sections and section pages as well as including any individual contributors for those pages.
+The "full" option will typically list and link to all main pages, sections and section pages.
 The "short" option will list and link to main pages and sections only, not the pages within the section.
+The `contents` page type can also be customized with four classes: `brief`, `list`, `abstract`, or `grid`.

 `about`: The about page will typically include the publication description, citation information, revision history, downloads and other formats, copyright and license information and more.
 This can be used also for a traditional copyright page for the PDF output format.